top of page

 Why Ceremony Matters in Wild Women Hawai‘i Retreats and Circles

-At Wild Women Hawai‘i, ceremony is how we pause, breathe, and settle into a rhythm.
+At Wild Women Hawai'i retreats and circles, ceremony is how we pause, breathe, and settle into a rhythm.

 Whether in a women’s circle or in the quiet of a forest retreat, ceremony is one of the most healing, human things we can offer ourselves and each other.